borutpiletic/jquery-form-validator/README.md

 ### required
 Description: Used for validating required form fields, which are required - thus cannot be empty.

+> IMPORTANT: Optional elements should not have "validator-required" declared.
+Use "validator-required" only on elements where user input is mandatory, else validation will only be performed on elements that have validator declared and element value has been set.

 NOTE:
  * When working with radio buttons group (same name attribute) you must add validator-required class to only 1 element,